grumpyjames/birding-almanac/features/a-200-bird-year/part-21-the-farnes-and-more.md

 after 12 instead; alrighty then.
 We rearrange our plans; the afternoon trip to Bamburgh now becomes the morning trip to Bamburgh.

-The Grace Darling RNLI museum is duly visited (Steve, Kate and I wait outside for several hours while AB2 reads every single item of text within it), and the castle (universally agreed to be overpriced) is gawped at from the car park.
+The Grace Darling RNLI museum is duly visited (Dixon, Kate and I wait outside for several hours while AB2 reads every single item of text within it), and the castle (universally agreed to be overpriced) is gawped at from the car park.
 We return to Seahouses in time to pick up lunch items